CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Tech community meetups

-You will be expected to attend at least two tech community meetups per session.
+You will be expected to attend at least two tech community meetups per course.
 Each meetup may consume one to four hours of time, depending on the event.
 While the pandemic persists, most if not all meetups will be conducted via video conferencing, but this also gives you the chance to participate in out-of-town events.

 Code Louisville staff typically post meetup schedules on Slack.
 Other meetups can be discovered with a Google search.